-A QDRO can apply to any retirement account or pension plan governed under the Employee Retirement Income Security Act (ERISA).
-However, IRAs are not covered by ERISA for the purposes of a QDRO.
+A QDRO can apply to any retirement or pension account covered by the Employee Retirement Income Security Act (ERISA).
+In other words, you don’t need a QDRO for individual retirement accounts (IRAs), which do not fall under ERISA.
 Instead, IRAs are split under the typical distribution of marital assets as part of the divorce settlement.

 Example of a QDRO